California

 California State Capitol Museum

-Originally built in 1860s, you can walk through the halls, though tours of the interior are not offered at this time.
+Originally built in the 1860s, you can walk through the halls, though tours of the interior are not offered at this time.

 Crocker Art Museum